-6.8.1 If the benchmark is audited by an Independent Auditor, the auditor's agency name, address, phone number, and attestation letter with a brief audit summary report indicating compliance must be included in the full disclosure report.
+If the benchmark is audited by an Independent Auditor, the auditor's agency name, address, phone number, and attestation letter with a brief audit summary report indicating compliance must be included in the Full Disclosure Report.
 A statement should be included specifying whom to contact in order to obtain further information regarding the audit process.

-6.9 Executive Summary
+6.7 Executive Summary

-6.9.1 The executive summary is meant to be a high-level overview of a TPCx-IoT implementation.
-It should provide the salient characteristics of a benchmark execution (metrics, configuration, pricing, etc.) without the exhaustive detail found in the FDR.
-When the TPC-Energy optional reporting is selected by the test sponsor, the additional requirements and format of TPC-Energy related items in the executive summary are included in the TPC Energy Specification, located at www.tpc.org.
+The Executive Summary is meant to be a high-level overview of the implementation.
+It should provide the salient characteristics of a benchmark execution (metrics, configuration, pricing, etc.) without the exhaustive detail found in the Full Disclosure Report.

-6.9.2 The executive summary has three components:
+The executive summary has three components:

-- Implementation Overview

-- Pricing Spreadsheet
+- Implementation Overview - Pricing Spreadsheet

-- Numerical Quantities
+• Numerical Quantities